alwaysblank/tourhawthorne/site/content/_index.md

     name: Home
     weight: 100
 ---
+## We're Back!

+**The Hawthorne Ghost Tour is now offering private tours!**

+The fine print: Private tour tickets are $40 per person.
+All tour guests must wear their mask while on the tour.
+Tour groups must be at least 2 people and no more than 6 people.
+Tours happen on your schedule, as long as we have availability.

+---

 **The Hawthorne Ghost Tour** is a fun, exciting, and educational adventure through the heart of East Portland’s old red light district.
 This is a walking tour that takes between 1.5 and 2 hours, during which we will walk approximately a mile and a half.

 We have frequent stops to tell spooky and real-life stories about Portland and the Pacific Northwest, and we attempt to make contact with the hereafter at two separate locations, weather permitting.